 Going through a divorce is never a simple process, but it doesn’t have to be nearly as stressful and contentious as some people make it out to be.

 There are times when you have no choice but to work through your disagreements in court, however, you shouldn’t assume that this is your only option.
-Did you know that divorce mediation is becoming more common with each passing year?
+Have you heard of divorce mediation?
+In St. Clair County, it is becoming more common with each passing year.

 With mediation, both parties work with a family law mediator to resolve issues.
 These issues can include but are not limited to property division, child custody and support and alimony.